apache/sling-old-svn-mirror/README.md

 Features
 --------

+* Supporting all of Thymeleaf's extension points: _TemplateResolver_﻿s, _MessageResolver_﻿s, _Dialect_﻿s, _LinkBuilder_﻿s, _DecoupledTemplateLogicResolver_ and _CacheManager_﻿
+* `NonCachingTemplateResolver` customizable through `TemplateModeProvider`﻿
+* `MessageResolver` backed by `ResourceBundleProvider` from `org.apache.sling.i18n` customizable through optional `AbsentMessageRepresentationProvider`﻿
-* simple non-caching `TemplateResolver` supporting `PatternSpec` configurations for all template modes (`HTML`, `XML`, `TEXT`, `JAVASCRIPT`, `CSS`)
+* `PatternSpecTemplateModeProvider` supporting `PatternSpec` configurations for all template modes (`HTML`, `XML`, `TEXT`, `JAVASCRIPT`, `CSS` and `RAW`)
-* `ResourceResolver` backed by Sling's `ResourceResolver`
-* `MessageResolver` backed by `ResourceBundleProvider` from `org.apache.sling.i18n`
 * `SlingDialect`
+* Thymeleaf's `TemplateEngine` registered as OSGi Service for direct use

 Installation
 ------------

 For running Sling Scripting Thymeleaf with Sling's Launchpad some dependencies need to be resolved.
-This can be achieved by installing the following bundles:
+This can be achieved by installing the following bundle:

-    mvn:org.apache.sling/org.apache.sling.i18n/2.4.4
     mvn:org.javassist/javassist/3.20.0-GA
-    mvn:commons-io/commons-io/2.4

-There is a feature for Karaf:
+There is a feature for [Karaf](https://github.com/apache/sling/tree/trunk/contrib/launchpad/karaf):

-    karaf@root()> feature:repo-add mvn:org.apache.sling/org.apache.sling.launchpad.karaf-features/0.1.1-SNAPSHOT/xml/features
     karaf@root()> feature:install sling-scripting-thymeleaf

 relevant Thymeleaf issues